fleetdm/fleet/docs/infrastructure/README.md

 Fleet allows users to schedule queries, curate packs, and generate a lot of osquery logs.
 For more information on how you can access these logs as well as examples on what you can do with them, see the [Working With Osquery Logs](./working-with-osquery-logs.md) documentation.

+## Troubleshooting & FAQ

+Check out the [Frequently Asked Questions](./faq.md), which include troubleshooting steps for the most common issues experience by Fleet users.

 ## Security

 Fleet developers have documented how Fleet handles the [OWASP Top 10](./owasp-top-10.md).